Neil Willmett (Waanyi/Kuku Yalanji)

 Chief Executive Officer

-Prior to joining QAIHC, Neil was a senior executive in the Queensland Government Department of Housing & Public Works where he was a member of the Executive Leadership Team (ELT) which was responsible for setting the strategic direction of the department, overseeing performance, program and project management, and managing its annual $2.3B budget.
+Prior to his appointment to his current role, Neil was the Executive Director of the Queensland Government Department of Housing and Public Works where he served as a member of its Executive Leadership Team which was responsible for the departments multiple billion-dollar annual budget.

 Angela Young (Kullilli/Koa)